LucasAlfare/FLTimer/README.md

 Also, after finished, some of the separate packages should work as libraries, offering all their functions to be used anywhere.

+# Project structure

+The project is being built over sub gradle projects.
+They are:

+- Core;
+- UI;
+- Desktop;
+- Mobile;
+- (Web?)

+All of these sub-projects are treated as "modules", and may have dependency between themselves.

+Also, all these modules aims to be an individual gradle project, having its own build and dependencies, making possible manage individual and platform-specific code in a clean way.

 # Features

 I'm working on a timer which offers the main features that I need for myself.
 However, it is known that this might be useful for